 A passport photo serves as a visual representation of your identity, therefore, it must clearly show your face.
 Before you have your passport photo taken, you must be aware of some important rules.
 While there may be variations in passport photo guidelines across different countries and passport-issuing authorities, many have banned glasses in passport photos.
 This has been implemented in order to maintain consistency, ensure identification accuracy, and support efficient processing at border control points.

-Can I Wear Contact Lenses in my Passport Photo?
+Am I Allowed to Wear Contact Lenses in my Passport Photo?

 What Are the Potential Issues or Challenges With Wearing Glasses in a Passport Photo?